-Tax legislation, administrative actions taken by tax authorities, or court decisions, whether at the federal or state level, may adversely affect the tax-exempt status of interest on the Offered Bonds under state law or otherwise prevent beneficial owners of the Offered Bonds from realizing the full current benefits of the tax status of such interest.
-In addition, such legislation or actions (whether currently proposed in the future, or enacted) and such decisions could affect the marketability of the Offered Bonds.
+Tax legislation, administrative actions taken by tax authorities, or court decisions, whether at the federal or state level, may adversely affect the tax-exempt status of interest on the Offered Bonds under federal or state law or otherwise prevent beneficial owners of the Offered Bonds from realizing the full current benefit of the tax status of such interest.
+In addition, such legislation or actions (whether currently proposed, proposed in the future, or enacted) and such decisions could affect the market price or marketability of the Offered Bonds.